Key Takeaways

 Knowing what you are trying to communicate is the best way to be charismatic.
 Your story should be compelling.

-Charismatic is about building good body language skills.
-We communicate with non-verbal signals as much as we do with our verbal communication.
+Charisma is about developing effective body language skills.
+We communicate through nonverbal signals as much as through verbal communication.

 Writing does not allow you to show your body language.
-Thus, your charisma must shine through with your personality.
+Thus, your charisma must be evident in your personality.

 7. Check

-Check is all about feedback and keeping the feedback loop open.
-Checking with your audience helps make sure that your messages are communicated as you intend them to be.
+Feedback is central to check, and the feedback loop should remain open.
+Checking with your audience helps ensure that your messages are communicated as intended.

 Feedback is crucial to communication.
 It helps you evaluate how your audience perceives your message.
-It also helps you respond effectively.
+It also enables you to respond effectively.

-Feedback is at the heart of effective communication.
+Feedback is central to effective communication.
 It helps you test your messages.
-It also helps you analyze their effectiveness.
+It also enables you to analyze their effectiveness.

 Giving and receiving feedback is critical to good communication.
 It’s essential to assess your understanding of your audience and evaluate how effectively your messages are resonating.